Following are the questions we’re most often asked with respect to Amish Friendship Bread.

 Q. Do I have to use pudding in my bread?

 A. The instant pudding gives the bread a flavor boost and keeps it moist.
 One of the wonderful things about Amish Friendship Bread is that you can make a lot of substitutions, additions or deletions.
-So experiment to figure out what works best.
+We also have homemade pudding recipes if you prefer to use something without a lot of additives or don’t have instant pudding available.

-Q. I don’t have any instant pudding on hand but I have Jell-O. Will that work?
+Q. I don’t have any instant pudding on hand but I have Jell-O gelatin.
+Will that work?

 A. Well, it will work but it won’t taste quite the same!
 Gelatin and pudding are two very different things, but we’ve experimented with it before and found that it does give a color boost but ups the sugar content as well and makes it a little crackly/crusty, too.
 Some people have experimented with flavored Jell-O AND a box of vanilla pudding to achieve a certain color or flavor to their bread with good results.
 To look at the Cherry Amish Friendship Bread cupcakes we made using only Jell-O, click here.